Croakieee/Selenium-Web-Scraping/README.md

-# Advanced Selenium Web Scraping Example
+# Advanced Selenium Web Scraping

 This Ruby script demonstrates advanced web scraping using Selenium.
 It opens the Google homepage, performs a search, captures a screenshot, and retrieves titles of the first few search results.